hashicorp/vault/website/source/docs/internals/architecture.html.md

   and response from Vault goes through the configured audit backends.
 This provides a simple way to integrate Vault with multiple audit logging destinations of different types.

-* **Auth Backend** - An auth backend is used to authenticate users or applications which are connecting to Vault.
+* **auth method** - An auth method is used to authenticate users or applications which are connecting to Vault.
 Once authenticated, the backend returns the list of applicable policies which should be applied.
 Vault takes an authenticated user and returns a client token that can be used for future requests.
 As an example, the `userpass` backend uses a username and password